curl/everything-curl/usingcurl-verbose.md

 - %{response_code} shows the numerical response code that was found in the last transfer.

-- %{http_connect} shows The numerical code that was found in the last response (from a proxy) to a curl CONNECT request.
+- %{http_connect} shows the numerical code that was found in the last response (from a proxy) to a curl CONNECT request.

 - %{local_ip} shows the IP address of the local end of the most recently done connection - can be either IPv4 or IPv6

-- %{local_port} shows the local port number of the most recently done connection
+- %{local_port} shows the local port number of the most recently made connection

-- %{num_connects} shows number of new connects made in the recent transfer.
+- %{num_connects} shows the number of new connects made in the recent transfer.

-- %{num_redirects} shows number of redirects that were followed in the request.
+- %{num_redirects} shows the number of redirects that were followed in the request.

 - %{redirect_url} shows the actual URL a redirect *would* take you to when an HTTP request was made without `-L` to follow redirects.

-- %{remote_ip} shows the remote IP address of the most recently done connection - can be either IPv4 or IPv6.
+- %{remote_ip} shows the remote IP address of the most recently made connection - can be either IPv4 or IPv6.

-- %{remote_port} shows the remote port number of the most recently done connection.
+- %{remote_port} shows the remote port number of the most recently made connection.

 - %{size_download} shows the total amount of bytes that were downloaded.